egeozgul/anymal-locomotion-dr/README.md

 The performance gap — lower reward, shorter episodes, higher fall rate — reflects the cost of robustness: the policy must handle a much wider distribution of physics parameters at every episode reset, making convergence harder and peak performance lower.
 This tradeoff is well-documented in sim-to-real locomotion literature and is the expected outcome of aggressive domain randomization.

-For real-world deployment, the extended DR policy is the preferred choice: friction, mass distribution, and actuator characteristics of a physical robot are never exactly known, and a policy trained only on nominal parameters is likely to fail under even small real-world deviations.
+This ablation study quantifies the robustness-performance tradeoff of domain randomization.
+For sim-to-real transfer, the extended DR policy would be the preferred choice: friction, mass distribution, and actuator characteristics of a physical robot are never exactly known, and a policy trained only on nominal parameters is likely to fail under real-world deviations.

 ---